Martyn Lee (broadcaster): Absolute Radio

 On Monday 5 October 2009 he moved to Absolute Radio to produce The Christian O'Connell Breakfast Show weekday mornings from 6am-10am.
 In 2010 he produced a Sony Radio Award Winning promotion called 'One Last Dream'.

 In November 2010 he moved from the breakfast show to present daily shows on the national digital radio stations operated by Absolute Radio, including Absolute 80s with holiday cover on Absolute Radio.

 In May 2015, Lee began presenting The Absolute 80s Chart, which airs every Sunday and looks at two different charts of two years of the 80s.
 In 2019, Lee announced that he would be leaving Absolute 80s and would be replaced by Sarah Champion.
 Lee presented his final show on Absolute 80s on 3 March 2019.

 NLP and hypnotism

 Martyn often talks about his experiences as a hypnotist live on the air.
 According to his website he also works with companies, particularly in the radio industry such as GCap Media, as a communications and language consultant.
 He also works with the Radio Academy to educate student broadcasters.

 Personal and family

 Lee comes from Lowestoft and attended Bournemouth University from 1996 to 1999.
 He is married with a son and they live in Dorset.
 He often posts on Twitter under the username martlee.

-Martin Lee is a big EV and sustainable power enthusiast, owning and driving electric vehicles for many years and presenting the EV News Daily Podcast.
+Martin Lee has shown support EV and sustainable power, owning and driving electric vehicles for many years and presenting the EV News Daily Podcast.